Get Started with the Salesforce Mobile App

 - It works seamlessly with the desktop version of Lightning Experience, so users can switch between the two without missing a beat.

 - It isn’t just an app.
 It’s a platform.
-Because the app is powered by the Salesforce platform, it’s infinitely customizable.
+Because the mobile app is powered by the Salesforce platform, it’s infinitely customizable.
 You can use point-and-click tools to make it your own.

-Perhaps you’re wondering how it’s possible that the Salesforce app works instantly, right out of the box.
+Perhaps you’re wondering how it’s possible that the Salesforce mobile app works instantly, right out of the box.
 The secret is your metadata.

 As an admin, you’ve probably used the point-and-click tools that help you customize Salesforce.
 Perhaps you’ve created custom objects, tailored page layouts, built list views, and so on.